marco-de-pietri/FLUNED-repository/README.md

-## FLUNED Usage
+## Quickstart - usage

 The pre/post-processor scripts and the solver are designed to simplify the user simulation process.
 From the command line in the folder where the Ansys - FLUENT or OpenFOAM files are located the following workflow is recommended.

- 1. Generate the FLUNED input:
+ 1. Generate a FLUNED input template:

  ```
  fluned -t
  ```

  2. Modify the input_template file with the appropriate parameters.
 The file will contain the default values together with the available options.

  3. Launch the FLUNED pre-processor:

  ```
  fluned -i input-file